 How to apply

 To apply for the Undergraduate Certificate in Game Design, submit the completed online application form via Apply USC.
-Commonwealth supported places will be allocated to eligible students who meet the entry requirements in order of application date, so apply as soon as possible.

 In order to graduate you must:

 - Successfully complete 48 units as outlined in the Program Structure

 - The Undergraduate Certificate in Game Design provides a pathway into the Bachelor of Design (Game Design).

 - Only part-time study is available for this program

 - Completing this program within the specified (part-time) duration is based on studying 24-unit points per semester (2 courses) and following the recommended study sequence.